opennetworkinglab/aether-docs/developer/contributing.rst

-Contributing to Aether
+Contribute to Aether
 ======================

-We'd love to accept your patches and contributions to the Aether project.
-There are just a few small guidelines you need to follow.
+Users are invited to submit patches and other contributions to the Aether Project.
+There are just a few guidelines you need to follow.

 Contributor License Agreement
 -----------------------------